mamunmaziz/mamunmaziz.github.io/_posts/2022-09-04-MYSQL Protfolio.md

-# Example of creating, loading, searching, and querying  a database under study courses
+# Example of creating, loading, and searching a database under study courses
 ---------------------------------------------------------------------------------------
 In this study a large dataset of “California Population Projection by County, Age, Gender, and Ethnicity” was used.